arstropica/zf2-dashboard/README.md

 Introduction
 ------------
-This is a ORM drived CRUD application for storing, viewing, relaying and submitting commerical driver applications to different 3rd Party Web Services and/or email depending on client account.
+This is a ORM driven CRUD application for storing, viewing, relaying and submitting commerical driver applications to different 3rd Party Web Services and/or email depending on client account.

 Installation
 ------------